greghaynes/BeagleDrone/firmware/docs/communication.md

 The primary communication channel is over serial, using Afproto (see afproto docs for more information).
 The first byte in each afproto frame corresponds to a command type id.
 Any following data is handled in a command specific manner.
-There is no differentiation is made between commands sent to the drone and commands sent from the drone, although many commands can only be sent in one of the directions.

 Commands
 --------

-Below is a list of command ids and information about that command.
+Below is a list of command ids and information about each command.
 Directions the command can be sent is denoted R if it can be received from drone, and S if it can be sent to the drone.